TSSaint/Rebel-Hunter-v1/README.md

 ## What is Rebel Hunter?

 > Rebel Hunter is a single player, 1D side scroller where users play as Darth Vader to eliminate rebel forces as they try to escape before their energy/depletes to 0.
 The game is not designed to have a clear win-lose scenario.
 It is more of a rhythm/survival game.

+1 = BLOCK.
+SPACEBAR = ATTACK.
+1 defends against blaster bolts.
+Spacebar eliminates rebels.
 A user can block incoming blaster bolts and kill enemy agents in order to rack up points, whilst trying to last as long as possible.

 ## Technical Discussion